ventilate-schools/ventilate-schools.github.io/tools-for-working-on-entries.md

 That looks like this [This link links to Google](https://google.com) when the site has been regenerated after a commit

-All hyper links start with https:// Some older hyperlinks start with http:// (no s) but that's fewer and fewer over time.
+All hyperlinks start with https:// Some older hyperlinks start with http:// (no s) but that's fewer and fewer over time.

 ## Google search to find answers